 We promote freedom of expression, creativity, and open communication.
 And we expect all members to follow our code of conduct.
 Members should avoid insulting or offending, participating in serious disputes that disrupts the SFC mission.

 The SFC must earn public trust every day and in every possible way.
-SG Members, WT Coordinators, Project Volunteers and other individuals within SFC must demonstrate their ongoing commitment to the core values of integrity, honesty, fairness, openness, respect, and responsibility.
+Steering Group (SG) Members, Working Team (WT) Coordinators, Project Volunteers and other individuals within SFC must demonstrate their ongoing commitment to the core values of integrity, honesty, fairness, openness, respect, and responsibility.
 We must embrace the highest standards of integrity.
 Transparency, openness and responsiveness to public concerns must be integral to our behavior.
 Name-calling, gossip and intolerant behavior, harassment, and disrespect will not be tolerated.
 We should be clear and respectful in our associations.

 We find strength in diversity.
 Different people have different perspectives on issues, and that can be valuable for solving problems or generating new ideas.
 Being unable to understand why someone holds a viewpoint doesn’t mean that they’re wrong.
 Don’t forget that we all make mistakes, and blaming each other doesn’t get us anywhere.